sanme98/hack-together-simple-todo-console/README.md

 7. Add To Do Task
 8. Update To Do Task
 ```
 It provides some basic Todo info/functions for you to view/add/update via console app.
-Besides that, everytime you start the console, it will display upcomming task(s) due within two days.
+Besides that, every time you start the console, it will display upcoming task(s) due within two days.

 ## Requirements
 * Device Code Flow Authentication setup on Azure AD